 3 Reasons Web and Email Hosting are Better Apart

-It’s 2020.
-We can have groceries delivered the same day.
+We’re deep in the digital age.
+We can have groceries delivered the same day we order them.
 We can control the temperature inside our homes from miles away.
 We can even watch our pets through an app on our phones.
-(Admit it, we all do it!)

 We are living in a world where technology makes our lives more enjoyable, and a lot easier.